MaterSim/PyXtal/doc/Usage.rst

 As with the random_crystal class, the molecular_crystal class has a `print_all <pyxtal.crystal.html#pyxtal.crystal.random_crystal.print_all>`_ function which shows useful information about the structure.
 In addition to the Wyckoff position and location, you can view the orientation angles for each molecule.

 There are a few other parameters which may be passed to the class.
 See the `module documentation <pyxtal.molecular_crystal.html>`_ for details.
 Of particular importance is the variable allow_inversion=False.
 By default, chiral molecules will not be flipped or inverted while generating the crystal.
-This is because a chiral molecule’s mirror image may have different chemical properties, especially in a biological setting.
+This is because a chiral molecule's mirror image may have different chemical properties, especially in a biological setting.
 But if the mirror images are acceptable for your application, you may use allow_inversion=True, which will allow more spacegroups to be generated.
 Note that this is only relevant if at least one of the imput molecules is chiral.

 The user may also define which orientations are allowed for each molecule in each Wyckoff position.
 This is done by setting the orientations parameter.
 By default, PyXtal will determine the valid orientations automatically using the `get_orientations <pyxtal.molecular_crystal.html#molecular_crystal.get_orientations>`_ function, which in turn calls the `orientation_in_wyckoff_position <pyxtal.molecule.html#orientation_in_wyckoff_position>`_ function.
 Setting custom orientations will typically not be necessary, but may be used to save time during generation; see the source code for more information.